-As part of the Climate Leadership Plan, Alberta's small business corporate income tax rate was reduced from 3% to 2% effective Jan 1, 2017, to help businesses adjust to the carbon price.
+Alberta's small business corporate income tax rate was reduced from 3% to 2% effective January 1, 2017, as part of the Climate Leadership Plan to help businesses adjust to the carbon price.

-The tax relief will be worth an estimated $175 million in 2017-18 to small business owners.
+The tax relief to small business owners will be worth an estimated $195 million in 2018-19.

 Personal income taxes

-Alberta's progressive, multi-rate income tax system took effect October 1, 2015.
+Alberta's progressive, multi-rate income tax structure took effect in 2015.

 Alberta's tax advantage